rc2dev/dotfiles/README.md

 # dotfiles
-This repository holds user-level dotfiles for my machines.
+This repository holds user-level configurations and related scripts for my machines.

 ## Directory structure